10 tips to make your living abroad transition easier

 For anyone living overseas, it’s important to get a copy of your medical records and prescriptions.
 Not only will this come in handy in case of an emergency, but it will also make it easier to get medical care in a new country.

 If you need to see a doctor or medical professional while you’re away from home, they’ll have all the information they need to provide you with the best possible care.
-Plus, it’ll save you the hassle of having to explain your medical history and current medications all over again.
+Plus, it’ll save you the hassle of explaining your medical history and current medications all over again.

-10) Designate someone to receive your physical mails
+10. Designate someone to receive your physical mail

 When you move, you’ll still need to keep up with your government letters, bank mail, and other important documents.
-That’s why it’s important to designate someone you trust to handle your mail for you.
+That’s why it’s important to designate someone you trust to handle your mail or get a virtual mailbox.